wbern/MoreSketchy.js/README.md

 MoreSketchy.js
 ==========

 ** This is a fork of Sketchy.js to do some modern js linting (eslint) and replacing the hungarian calculation with a more modern npm package that is better maintained (munkres-js).
-I am leaving the rest as-is in below README.MD by the original author **
+I am leaving the rest as-is in below README.MD by the original author.
+I am also not maintaining the test or demo stuff in this package, because they are intertwined with Raphael Sketchpad which I am not actively using.
+If you want to see how this library is used in my case, look at https://github.com/kits-ab/gakusei **

 Shape matching for mere mortals.